 Conclusion

-In a digitized world saturated with artificial images, the art of hyperrealistic hand-drawn art stands as a reminder of the power of authenticity.
-My works invite you to pause, to look more closely, and to appreciate the beauty of the details we often overlook in our daily routine.
+In a digitalized world saturated with artificial images, the art of hand-drawn hyperrealistic drawing stands as a reminder of the power of authenticity.
+My works invite you to stop, look closer, and appreciate the beauty of details that we often overlook in our daily routines.